aboyalejandro/data-projects/data_engineering/paid_media_incremental_modeling/README.md

 # Introduction & Goals
 - Using Fivetran to get raw data into Snowflake
-- Adding sources to dbt setup (simplified files, overall repo is not upload)
+- Adding sources for dbt setup (simplified files, overall repo is not upload)
-- Transformation data inside dbt and send it back to Snowflake
+- Data transformation with dbt and send it back to Snowflake

 # Contents